Advancing Human Rights

 In our supply chain, we assess and respond to risk by leveraging internal and external data and guidance from external stakeholders, including industry experts, civil society groups, and nongovernmental organizations.
 We engage directly with suppliers and their workers, and conduct independent audits to verify compliance with our Supply Chain Standards.
 We work with suppliers on appropriate remediation measures and offer partnerships and programs to help them address risks and invest in worker well-being.

 We recognize that audits alone are insufficient to drive long-term change across industries.
-We, like many companies in similar industries, are exploring new ways to encourage improvement in worker protections.
+Like many companies in similar industries, we are exploring new ways to encourage improvement in worker protections.
 These include supporting suppliers’ efforts to improve their grievance mechanisms, supplier capacity-building programs, worker trainings, and collaborations with other brands and civil society.
-We currently focus our supply chain efforts on key commitment areas: Safe Workplaces, Freely Chosen Employment, Gender Equity, Fair Wages, Environmental Protection, and Grievance Mechanisms.
+We currently focus our supply chain efforts on key commitment areas: Safe Workplaces, Responsible Recruitment and Freely Chosen Employment, Gender Equity, Fair Wages, Environmental Protection, and Access to Effective Grievance Mechanisms.
+Learn more about our Supply Chain Commitments.

 We’re committed to driving best practices in human rights due diligence through increased disclosures about our approach and by expanding our stakeholder engagement.
 Each year, we track progress on our human rights commitments and publicly share up-to-date information about our programs, including external partnerships with organizations that share our core human rights values.